nh-server/switch-guide/docs/extras/blocking_updates.md

 #### Setup:

-1. Insert your sd into your pc
+1. Insert your SD into your pc
 2. Enter the Atmosphere folder
 3. If it doesn't exist already, create a folder named `hosts` in the atmosphere folder
 4. Copy the emummc.txt into the hosts folder
-    - If you want to apply the dns redirection to sysmmc instead of emummc, rename the file to `sysmmc.txt`
+    - If you want to apply the DNS redirection to sysmmc instead of emummc, rename the file to `sysmmc.txt`

 !!! note "Verify functionality"
-    You can verify the functionality of the dns redirection by booting into emummc (or sysmmc if you applied the config to sys), and powering off after.
+    You can verify the functionality of the DNS redirection by booting into emummc (or sysmmc if you applied the config to sys), and powering off after.

     A report will be generated in sd:/atmosphere/logs called `dns_mitm_startup.log`.
 If this starts with the following, the dns redirection is active